Shia Islam in the Indian subcontinent: Delhi Sultanate (1206–1526)

 The predecessors of the Delhi Sultanate were the Ghurids.
-To understand the Shia-State relations in Medieval India, it is necessary to look at the nature of Sunni Islam that was brought to this region following the conquest of the Ghurids.
-Pashtun tribes crossed the Hindu kush mountains to present-day Pakistan (Khyber Pakhtunkhawa province) between the 13th and 16th centuries, and mixed with the locals.
+Sunni Islam was brought to this region following the conquest of the Ghurids.
+Pashtun tribes crossed the Hindu Kush mountains to present-day Pakistan (Khyber Pakhtunkhawa province) between the 13th and 16th centuries, and mixed with the locals.
 The Ghurid tribe had embraced Islam in the times of Ali ibn Abu Talib.
 The Arab conquest of Persia, that began in 643, reached Khurasan region in 653 where local Pushtun tribes offered fierce resistance.
 The leader of the tribes, Mahawi Suri from the Shansabanian family along with a group of Ghurid chieftains visited the Caliph in Kufa.
 Upon meeting Ali in 657, they converted to Islam and Mahawi Suri was appointed governor of the region.
 The most of today's Afghanistan became part of the Muslim world in the reign of Umar ibn Abd al-Aziz.
 Ghur in Khurasan was the only part of Muslim world that had defied the Umayyad tradition of cursing Ali.
 The family of the first Rashidun Caliph Abu Bakr had resisted the Umayyad rule.
 His daughter Aisha, his sons Muhammad ibn Abu Bakr and Abdur Rahman ibn Abu Bakr, his grandson Abdullah ibn Zubayr and the son of his nephew, Abdur Rahman ibn Muhammad al-Ash'ath are the prominent Sunni opponents of the Umayyad rule.
 The Sunnis of Khurasan were as opposed to the Umayyad rule as the Shias were.
 They had been instrumental in overthrow of the Umayyad dynasty and in Abbasid rule under the Shia commander Abu Muslim al-Khurasani.
-The influential Muslim theologian, Imam Abu Hanifa (699 – 767) was born to an Afghan family living in Kufa, he had great regard for the Ahlulbayt and supported the Shi'ite revolt lead by Zayd ibn Ali.
+The influential Muslim theologian, Imam Abu Hanifa (699 – 767) was born to an Afghan family living in Kufa, he had great regard for the Ahlulbayt and supported the Shi'ite revolt led by Zayd ibn Ali.
 The Delhi empire carried this legacy of attachment with Ahlulbayt and the family of Caliph Abu Bakr.
 It was during the early years of the Delhi Sultanate that the great Sufi saint, Moinuddin Chishti (1142–1236) set his foot in India and converted many locals to Islam.